outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 Key design choices:

+- Compatibility with `ERC721Enumerable` standard
+- Units are stored as a mapping from tokenId to ConsumptionUnitEntity.
+- Units are indexed by owner to allow efficient lookups by owner.
 - Access control delegated to the CRA Registry via CRAAware and enforced by onlyActiveCRA.
 - Identity is externalized to a bytes32 cuHash supplied by submitters; the registry enforces uniqueness and well-formedness.